-The impact of Federal Reserve interest rate hikes on student loans falls firmly into the “it depends” category — mostly having to do who provided the loan and when you got it.
+The impact of the Federal Reserve’s latest interest rate hike on student loans falls firmly into the “it depends” category — mostly having to do with who provided the loan and when you got it.
+Whether the increased rate will affect your student loan interest also depends on your loan type.

 Most federal student loan borrowers won’t have to worry about that for the next few months.
-In Dec.
-2021, the U.S. Department of Education extended COVID-19 emergency relief for student loans through May 1, 2022, according to the studentaid.gov website.
+In Nov.
+2022, the U.S. Department of Education extended COVID-19 emergency relief for student loans through June 30, 2023, as GOBankingRates previously reported.
 The emergency relief includes the following measures for eligible loans:

 - Suspension of loan payments.